drhsqlite/fossil-mirror/www/cap-theorem.md

 as long as there are no partitions (P).

-That’s basically [CVS] and [Subversion][svn]: you can only continue working as long as your connection to the central repo server functions.
+That’s basically [CVS] and [Subversion][svn]: you can only continue working with the repository itself as long as your connection to the central repo server functions.

-It’s rather trivial to talk about single-point-of-failure systems as CA-mode.
+It’s rather trivial to talk about single-point-of-failure systems like CVS or Subversion as
+CA-mode.
 Another common example used this way is a classical RDBMS, but aren’t we here to talk about distributed systems?
 What’s a good example of a *distributed* CA-mode system?

 A better example is [Kafka], which in its default configuration assumes it being run on a corporate LAN in a single data center, so network partitions are exceedingly rare.
-In its application of CA mode, a message isn’t “committed” until all running brokers have a copy of it, at which point the message becomes visible to the client(s).
+It therefore sacrifices partition tolerance to get the advantages of CA-mode operation.
+In its particular application of this mode, a message isn’t “committed” until all running brokers have a copy of it, at which point the message becomes visible to the client(s).
+In that way, all clients always see the same message store as long as all of the Kafka servers are up and communicating.

 How would that work in Fossil terms?